cjsauer/genetic-sandbox/site/docs.md

 <a name="System+tag"></a>

 ### backgroundRenderer.tag : <code>string</code>
-Defines the role of this system.
+Defines the overall role of this system.
 One of "renderer", "generator", or "processor".

 **Kind**: instance property of <code>[BackgroundRenderer](#BackgroundRenderer)</code>
 <a name="BackgroundRenderer+initialize"></a>